 If a homeless person who wishes to have their own Blog is unable to get online often enough to post their thoughts, ideas, resume, articles etc. We will accept letters delivered to the business address below.
 All they need to do is give their name, the name of their domain, article title and write anything they wish as if they were the one typing it up.
 A #NoBoxBlogs Admin will then copy it word-for-word onto their very own Blog.

 c/o #NoBoxBlogs Project

-Santa Rosa, CA 95405
+Santa Rosa, CA 95401

-Who will head the #NoBoxBlogs Project?
+Who started the #NoBoxBlogs Project?

 Allow me to introduce myself – my name is JL Faverio (aka Mooch Doingithomeless), and I am the Founder & Lead Developer of Inspired Design & Development; a Bay Area Website Design company.
 Since 1996, I’ve been heading projects such as designing and developing websites, custom graphic design work such as logos and print media for small businesses, non-profits, authors, sports teams and more.
 I also give free lifetime support to all clients no matter their project because I appreciate them allowing me to turn my passion into my profession.
 Without my clients, I would not own a business, and I would not be capable of heading the #NoBoxBlogs Project.

 I also used to be homeless myself, living out of my car in southern California from September 2010 to October 2013.
 I never had a Blog until 3 weeks after living in my car.
 I started it up to keep track of my progress as I aimed to better my life by saving as much money as possible, while continue to build my business from the ground up – literally.
 Before ‘Doing It Homeless’ I had a small handful of clients; today I have 90+ in 5 countries on 3 continents.
 So I can personally testify how much having a Blog can benefit a homeless person.